Education

 With more than 2,000 faculty and world-class resources available at the University of Florida’s academic health center, the College of Medicine is dedicated to training the next generation of physicians and medical researchers.

-The college offers a variety of educational options accredited by the Southern Association of Colleges and Schools Commission on Colleges, including a medical degree program, doctoral, master’s degrees and certificates earned through the Graduate Program in Biomedical Sciences, combined degree programs and a Master of Physician Assistant Studies degree from the UF School of Physician Assistant Studies.
+The college offers a variety of educational options accredited by the Southern Association of Colleges and Schools Commission on Colleges, including a medical degree program, doctoral, master’s degrees and certificates, combined degree programs, and a Master of Physician Assistant Studies degree from the UF School of Physician Assistant Studies.
 In addition to educating medical and graduate students, the college also provides continuing education of resident physicians and fellows through its collaboration with the UF Faculty Group Practice Clinics and UF Health Shands Hospital.

 Learn more about the UF College of Medicine’s educational programs below.